Academics and Remote Learning

 Resources to Succeed at Remote Learning

 UMass Amherst Information Technology (IT) is available to help you with Moodle and online collaboration tools.
-You can reach them at 413-545-9400, at email@example.com or through instant message.
+You can reach IT at 413-545-9400, at firstname.lastname@example.org or through instant message.
 Blackboard support is available through UMassOnline.